- Home

 - Hyperemia of the penis, or an excess of blood flow

-Analysis of preputial smears, infected tissues, bacterial cultures, biopsy, and papules or blisters can aid in correcting identifying the cause.
+Your vet might also conduct an analysis of preputial smears, infected tissues, bacterial cultures, biopsy, and papules or blisters.

-If urinary issues are present, your veterinarian may order X-rays or ultrasound of the bladder, prostate, and genital areas to check for any masses, infections or blockages that may be causing the issue.
+If urinary issues are present, your vet may order X-rays or an ultrasound of the bladder, prostate, and genital areas.
+This is to check for any masses, infections or blockages that may be causing the issue.

 Worried about the cost of treating your pet's symptoms?